Federal Student Loan Options

-If you're interested in federal loans, contact the U.S. Department of Education Direct Loan Program.
+If you're interested in federal student loans, contact the U.S. Department of Education Direct Loan Program.

 Before you look into paying for your college expenses, it's important to know how much money you'll need.
 Our money management resources, tools, and budgeting tips can help.

 Use our college tuition guide and step-by-step guide to paying for college for planning advice on how to avoid getting too over-burdened with debt before you've earned a degree.